LillieH1000/YT-Player/README.md

 A simple YouTube video player for [Android](#android), [ChromeOS](#chromeos--meta-quest-33s) and [Meta Quest 3/3s](#chromeos--meta-quest-33s) with features such as no ads, background playback and more!

+# Notice

+This project has been archived/discontinued, YouTube has been making changes that have been a nightmare for me to work on this project, this project relied on hls for a long time which YouTube has officially blocked the main clients (ios, web_safari).

 </div><br>

 Features: